Lawrencia628/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 9- this is a script used to delete a directory in the /tmp directory Task 10- this is a script that changes the working directory to the previous one Task 11- this is a script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format
+Task 12- this is a script that prints a new file in the tmp directory